LankyCyril/genefab/README.md

 `Assay.get_combined_matrix()` attempts to download, parse and combine derived data into a single DataFrame.
-If derived data is referenced in the metadata individually for each sample, returns an instance of `PerSampleMatrix`, which inherits from `pandas.DataFrame` and acts like one.
+* If derived data is referenced in the metadata individually for each sample, returns an instance of `PerSampleMatrix`, which inherits from `pandas.DataFrame` and acts like one.
+`PerSampleMatrix` are long-form (narrow), the index is numeric.
-If derived data is referenced in one "data matrix" file, assumes a two-line header and returns an instance of `DataMatrix` (also just a DataFrame).
+* If derived data is referenced in one "data matrix" file, assumes a two-line header and returns an instance of `DataMatrix` (also just a DataFrame).
+`DataMatrix` are wide-form, the index is meaningful.
-If derived data is referenced in combined, complex files, will in the future return an instance of `CompoundMatrix`, but currently fails with a `NotImplementedError`.
+* If derived data is referenced in combined, complex files, will in the future return an instance of `CompoundMatrix`, but currently fails with a `NotImplementedError`.